-Due to a shortage of on-campus housing, NUS determines final housing assignments.
+Note that due to a shortage of on-campus housing, NUS determines final housing assignments.
 Student enrollment and demand for on-campus housing has been steadily increasing at NUS.
 NUS receives more applications for housing than available spaces.
 Continuing local students are granted priority for housing assignments.
 Exchange applicants are not guaranteed on-campus housing; however, assistance will be provided for applicants needing alternate housing arrangements.

 Your Housing Assignment

 You will be notified of your housing assignment about one month prior to the program.
 Notification is sent directly from NUS via e-mail.

 Once you receive your housing notification, you are required to accept the housing assignment, register, and submit a payment; or decline the offer by their stipulated deadlines.
 NUS is very strict with housing deadlines.
 Miss one deadline and your housing assignment will be given to another student.